Jessica Karjala

 Jessica Karjala (born November 17, 1965) is an American politician who served as a Democratic member of the Montana House of Representatives, representing the 48th district.

 Political career

 Karjala served as vice chair of House Human Services Committee in: 2017, 2019 and 2021.
 She served on the State Administration and Veterans Affairs Committee for four sessions.
-Karjala left the legislature in January of 2023.
+Karjala left the legislature in January 2023.